-“You marry a Ghanaian man?” they want to know.
+“You marry a Ghanaian man?” one of the women wants to know.

 Natalie tells them no, and we joke with them about marriage.
 They are not a romantic lot.
 One rotund mammie has just kicked her man out the door.
 “He no good.
 All day he do nothing.
 I work all day and he take my money and buy beer!”